galactic-forensics/iniabu/docs/intro.rst

   can be queried with ``a``.
 - The name of the isotope(s) requested can be queried with ``name``.
+  These names will always be in the standard format, e.g., ``"Fe-54"``.
 - The mass of a specific isotope using ``mass``.
 - The solar abundance of the isotope itself using ``abu_solar``, normed as discussed above